bansallawyers12/outlook-web/README.md

 - OAuth integration for Zoho is implemented using Laravel Socialite
 - The application uses Laravel's built-in authentication and session management
 - Email accounts support both OAuth tokens and password authentication
+- **Local Email Storage**: All synced emails are automatically saved to local folders for offline access
 - Network diagnostics are available for troubleshooting email connectivity issues
 - All Python scripts use only standard library modules (no external dependencies required)
 - The application includes comprehensive error handling and logging for email operations
+- Email files are stored in RFC 2822 format for maximum compatibility with email clients

 ## Troubleshooting